A Special Event Marking the 25th Anniversary of the Maastricht Treaty

 Click here for the video of the panel discussion.

 The event is part of a Jean Monnet Workshop on “Financial globalization and its spillovers - monetary and exchange rate policy in times of crises” in Cologne and Maastricht co-organized with TH Köln, University Duisburg-Essen, and Ruhr-University Bochum.
-A special edition in the Journal of Banking and Finance will be dedicated to selected papers of the workshop.
+A special section in the April 2020 volume of the Journal of Banking and Finance is dedicated to selected papers of the workshop.

 Click here for details on the complete workshop including this special event.